IntelliTect/Coalesce/docs/pages/modeling/model-components/attributes/execute.rst

 Controls permissions for executing of a static or instance method through the API.

-For other security controls, see :ref:`Security` and :ref:`SecurityAttribute`.
+For other security controls, see :ref:`SecurityAttribute`.

 Example Usage
 -------------